breeliu2/sqlalchemy-challenge/README.md

 * For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
 * For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

+* (Received advice from tutoring on the API section - should always have a name after the api)